Ruby Loftus Screwing a Breech-ring: Background

 Knight was commissioned to paint Ruby Loftus in late 1942.
-She was a machine operator described by the Ministry of Supply as "an outstanding factory worker".
-Knight, who was working on A Balloon Site, Coventry, turned down the fee of 75 guineas, negotiating 100 guineas plus expenses; even the higher figure was, she said "infinitely lower than I should ask for any other work than that connected to the war".
-(Note: Foss says Knight was commissioned in October 1942; the art historians Catherine Speck and Kathleen Palmer say it was in December.)
-(Note: Foss states that before the war Knight would have accepted commissions of about 400 guineas for a large canvas work (as the portrait of Loftus was).)
-Knight offered to accept the 75 guinea fee, but only if it could be painted in her studio.
+(Note: The art historian Brian Foss says Knight was commissioned in October 1942; the art historians Catherine Speck and Kathleen Palmer say it was in December.)
+Loftus was a machine operator described by the Ministry of Supply as "an outstanding factory worker".
+The ministries of supply and information passed Loftus's details to the WAAC as a possible subject for a portrait.
+Knight, who was working on A Balloon Site, Coventry, turned down the fee of 75 guineas, negotiating 100 guineas plus expenses; (Note: A guinea was originally a gold coin whose value was fixed at twenty-one shillings (£1.05).
+By this date the coin was obsolete and the term simply functioned as a label for that sum.
+According to calculations based on the Consumer Price Index measure of inflation, 75 guineas in 1942 is approximately £ 100 guineas from the same year is approximately £ in .) even the higher figure was, she said, "infinitely lower than I should ask for any other work than that connected to the war".
+(Note: Foss states that before the war Knight would have accepted commissions of about 400 guineas for a large canvas work (as the portrait of Loftus was).
+According to calculations based on the Consumer Price Index measure of inflation, 400 guineas in 1942 is approximately £ in .)
+Knight offered to accept the 75 guinea fee, but only if the work could be painted in her studio.
 The WAAC responded that, although they were grateful that she was working at a much lower level of fees than her pre-war rates, the policy was that all work commissioned was "on a virtually fixed scale of fees irrespective of the status of the artist".
 The committee added that as Loftus was too valuable to be released from the factory, they would agree to Knight's 100 guinea request; she travelled to Newport, Monmouthshire, to paint the portrait in situ over three weeks.
 The work was completed by the end of March.